Types of civil partnership ceremony

-The place of worship where you wish to have your marriage will confirm if it has applied for a licence and it has been granted.
+The place of worship where you wish to have your marriage will confirm if it's applied for and been granted a licence.

-If you wish to have a civil partnership at a place of worship outside of Royal Greenwich, you will still need to give notice to the Royal Borough of Greenwich if you live in the borough.
-Please contact us for further advice.
+If you wish to have a civil partnership at a place of worship outside of Royal Greenwich and you live in the borough, you'll still need to let us know.

 Booking your civil ceremony

 For register office ceremonies, your booking includes booking of the superintendent registrar.
 Should you choose to use a licensed venue, you should coordinate both the availability of the venue and that of the superintendent registrar separately.
-You should not send your invitations until you have confirmation of both the venue and the superintendent registrar's availability.
-Our Registrars service will provide you with written confirmation of your booking.
+You shouldn't send your invitations until you have confirmation of both the venue and the superintendent registrar's availability.

 The minimum legal age to form a civil partnership in England and Wales is 16.
 However, written consent may be required for anyone under 18.
 Registration officers have a duty to report any marriage or civil partnership that they suspect has been arranged solely to avoid immigration controls.